JMS Playing Rules

 7.05 – The umpire will monitor the timing of the game on his clock and will declare the last inning when appropriate.
 See 1.07.

 7.06 – The umpire is the ultimate authority on the field.

 8.00 – Fines & Suspensions

 8.01 – A forfeit will result in an automatic $75 fine to cover the cost of the diamond and umpires – teams should advise the league as early as possible to avoid this fine.

 8.02 – No profanity in any language will be tolerated.
-First infraction by any player will be a warning for the team.
-Subsequent infractions will be result in a $20 fine to the player payable before the next game.
+Any infraction will result in a $20 fine to the player payable before the next game.
 If there are 3 infractions by any player throughout the season that player will be suspended for one game.
 Following the first suspension, on every second fine thereafter an additional one game suspension will be issued.

 8.03 – Any player found to be consuming alcohol or using drugs will be automatically removed from the game.
 Suspended pending review, and be issued a $200 fine.

 8.04 – Any inappropriate behaviour on the field can result in a suspension issued by the JMS Commissioner, this suspension is independent of any action taken by the umpire at the game.

 9.01 – Managers should submit their lineup to the scorekeeper at least 5 minutes prior to the start of the game.

 9.02 – A forfeit will be ruled as a 12-0 loss (equivalent to a mercy).